superlinked/VectorHub/docs/articles/semantic_chunking.md

 ## Evaluation

-Now that we've gone through an implementation of our three semantic chunking methods, let's run some experiments so we can compare them more systematically.
-We'll use two widely used benchmark datasets, a specific embedding model, and a reranker.
+Now that we've gone through an implementation of our three semantic chunking methods, we'll run some experiments so we can compare them more systematically - using two popular benchmark datasets, a specific embedding model, and a reranker.

 ***Datasets***